swiftlang/swift-evolution/proposals/nnnn-actors.md

   * Removed global actors; they will be part of a separate document.
   * Separated out the discussion of data races for reference types.
   * Allow asynchronous calls to synchronous actor methods from outside the actor.
-  * Non-actor classes cannot conform to the `Actor` protocol.
+  * Non-actors cannot conform to the `Actor` protocol.
   * Remove `enqueue(partialTask:)` from the `Actor` protocol; we'll tackle customizing actors and executors in a separate proposal.
   * Clarify the role and behavior of actor-independence.
-  * Add.a section to "Alternatives Considered" that discusses actor inheritance.
+  * Add a section to "Alternatives Considered" that discusses actor inheritance.
+  * Replace "actor class" with "actor".

 * Original pitch [document](https://github.com/DougGregor/swift-evolution/blob/6fd3903ed348b44496b32a39b40f6b6a538c83ce/proposals/nnnn-actors.md)